UEFA Youth League play-offs: Atlético, AZ, Dortmund, Dynamo Kyiv, Genk, Midtjylland, Sevilla, Žilina through to last 16

 Key facts

-• Atlético are also in this round for the fifth time, having never failed to get past the group stage in any of this competition's eight editions.
-They have won three play-offs, losing only to Midtjylland on penalties in 2014/15 after a 4-4 draw.
+• Atlético made it to this round for the fifth time, having never failed to get past the group stage in any of this competition's eight editions.

 • AZ, Deportivo and Hajduk are on debut while Genk, Villarreal and Žilina made it to the play-offs for the first time.